Are you drowning in a sea of cyber sameness?

 - Security and IT leaders are overwhelmed by the number of vendors on the market – not helped by the fact that so many look and sound identical

-- There are ways you can stand out and differentiate your brand
+- You need to find ways to stand out and differentiate your cybersecurity brand

-Article by co-founder and director of Shaped By Nick Farrar.
+Article by founder and director of Shaped By Nick Farrar.

-2020 was a pretty good year for cybersecurity founders.
-A record $8.9bn was invested globally in cyber startups.
-It looked like the grass in the fields of growth couldn’t possibly be greener…until 2021, when that figure shot up again to a staggering $21bn, leading to over a 300% increase in cybersecurity firms on the market since 2018.
+2020 was a good year for cybersecurity start-ups, with a record $8.9bn invested globally.
+It looked like the grass in the fields of growth couldn’t be greener…until 2021, when that figure shot up again to a staggering $21bn, leading to over a 300% increase in cybersecurity firms on the market since 2018.

-It’s also the fact that many of them sound, look and feel virtually identical.
+So many cybersecurity brands sound, look and feel virtually identical.

-Pretty much every vertical has its own language, visual traits and familiar tropes.
+Every vertical has its language, visual traits, and familiar tropes.
 Occasionally these are important to adhere to.
 Customers expect it from brands.

-But in my opinion, cybersecurity has gone too far this way.
-There are too many categories within it where, if you put each brand side by side, there’s very little that distinguishes one from another.
+But in my opinion, cybersecurity branding has gone too far this way.
+There are too many categories within it where, if you put each brand side-by-side, you struggle to distinguish one from another.

 In any market, that’s a problem.
 Distinctiveness builds recognition.
 But it’s an especially big problem in a market as densely crowded as cybersecurity.

 The good news?
-There are ample opportunities to set yourself apart from your competitors.
-Here are three places to start…
+There are ample opportunities for cybersecurity companies to set themselves apart from competitors.
+Here are five important places to start…

 Positioning and messaging

-The biggest trap that cybersecurity companies wind up falling into here is actually the same one that many B2B tech brands in general struggle with.
+The trap that cybersecurity brands fall into here is one that many B2B tech brands struggle with.

-It happens when they lead with something like this: “We’ve built this great product.
+They lead with something like: “We’ve built this great product.
 Let me tell you what it does.
 Let me tell you how it works.
 Let me tell you about all the great companies that use it.
 And let me do all that using complicated and technical jargon.”

 There is a place for this information somewhere within your messaging framework.
 (Aside from the jargon part.)
-But the mistake that I see time and time again is firms leading with it front and centre.
+But the mistake that I often see is cybersecurity firms leading with it front and centre.

 - Why would my audience buy and use this?